 Sophie Slater, 30, is the co-founder of Birdsong, an award-winning fashion brand and social enterprise for those who wish to–as she puts it–“dress in protest”.
-She created Birdsong in 2014 as a statement against pervasive problems in the fashion industry: unlivable wages, widespread sexism, unethical production methods and environmental irresponsibility.
+She created Birdsong in 2014 as a statement against pervasive problems in the fashion industry: unlivable wages, widespread sexism, unethical production methods, and environmental irresponsibility.
 Here, Slater talks about the link between her activism and her work, the experience of launching a social enterprise in her twenties, and how she’s developed–and maintained–ethical policies.

 Your engagement with social issues, especially women’s issues, started early.
 What drove you to link your activism with your professional life?

 When I was growing up, my mum worked with people with disabilities and both my parents did a lot of work for the local community.
 It wasn’t really activism, but they were constantly trying to make things better for our community in North Tyneside.
-When I went to university in Manchester, I got involved with women’s organisations myself.
+When I went to university in Manchester, I got involved with women’s organizations myself.

 I’ve always loved fashion, too, but I didn’t like the way it was done.
 It’s not inclusive and it’s polluting.
-As a teenager, I briefly did some modelling and worked at American Apparel, which, at the time, was focused on ethical production and decent wages but was also very sexist in its portrayal of women and in the company culture.
+As a teenager, I briefly did some modeling and worked at American Apparel, which, at the time, was focused on ethical production and decent wages but was also very sexist in its portrayal of women and the company culture.
 I knew early on that I wanted to do things differently.

-Birdsong is a fashion brand that reflects feminist values, economic inclusivity, sustainability and protest.
+Birdsong is a fashion brand that reflects feminist values, economic inclusivity, sustainability, and protest.
 How did the idea come about?

 In my early twenties, I moved to London for Year Here’s postgraduate course in social innovation.
 My Birdsong co-founder, Sarah Neville, and I had six weeks to come up with a creative project that could be the start of a social business [today, Sophie runs Birdsong with Susanna Wen, who joined her in 2017].
-I was still involved in women’s organisations, at a time when funding was being cut for many of them.
+I was still involved in women’s organizations, at a time when funding was being cut for many of them.
 Our aims were definitely political.
 We were deliberately trying to build a fashion company that didn’t already exist.
 We wanted it to be a form of protest.